Spain’s Juan Carlos I offers cautionary tale for Charles III

-MADRID (AP) — A playboy past that was once brushed under the carpet, a popular son whose telegenic family threatens to eclipse his own star, and endless leaks about his private life: Spain’s Juan Carlos I can empathize with the lot of Britain’s Charles III.
+MADRID — A playboy past that was once brushed under the carpet, a popular son whose telegenic family threatens to eclipse his own star, and endless leaks about his private life: Spain’s Juan Carlos I can empathize with the lot of Britain’s Charles III.

 The former Spanish head of state abdicated in disgrace in 2014.
 His story serves as a warning for any European royal who wants their achievements on the throne, rather than torrid gossip, to be their lasting legacy.

-Note: This story has been corrected to show that the year when Corinna Larsen began legal proceedings against Juan Carlos I was 2020, not 2021.